graphql-python/sanic-graphql/README.md

 ### Sharing eventloop with Sanic

-In order to pass Sanic’s eventloop to GraphQL’s `AsyncioExecutor`, use `before_start` event:
+In order to pass Sanic’s eventloop to GraphQL’s `AsyncioExecutor`, use `before_start` listener:

 ```python
 def before_start(app, loop):